callezenwaka/callezenwaka.github.io/README.md

 My <a href="https://codepen.io/callezenwaka">Codepen</a> page has awesome demos.

-My personal projects are centered around giving back to the community.
+My personal <a href="https://github.com/callezenwaka">projects</a> are centered around giving back to the community.

 You can check them out below: